tymyrddin/testlab/source/docs/siem/wazuh-multi-node.md

 # Wazuh multi-node deployment with docker

-Multi-node Wazuh SIEM stack in a Qemu/KVM local VM, with let's encrypt certificates and agent enrollment.
+Multi-node Wazuh SIEM stack in a Qemu/KVM local VM, with agent enrollment.
 The nodes are two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes, and a Wazuh dashboard node.

 ## VM